 Additionally, on January 17, 2014, the jury returned a verdict in a misappropriation of trade secret suit filed against us in the Federal District Court for the Eastern District of Texas by Sabatino Bianco.
 The jury found in favor of Bianco on a claim of misappropriation of trade secret.
 The jury found against Bianco on the claims of breach of contract and disgorgement of profits.
 As a result of the verdict, we recorded \$4.3 million in damages.

-The provision for litigation income in the prior year was due to the favorable settlement of a lawsuit. (see "Item 8.
-Financial Statements and Supplementary Data; Notes to Consolidated Financial Statements; Note 14.
-Commitments and Contingencies" below for more information).
+The provision for litigation income in the prior year was due to the favorable settlement of a lawsuit.

 Other Income/(Expense), Net